dmiz6393/diabetes_a1c/README.md

 ### Feature Engineering
    - I created a function to count how many unique visits and unique observation dates each patient had.
 That way, we could use the total number per each patient to see if this has an impact on A1c levels
-   - I calculated time between visits, and then from this the average time in between visits to be used as a feature for predicting whether or not the patient would be controlled or uncontrolled.
+   - I built a function that calculated time between visits, and then from this the average time in between visits to be used as a feature for predicting whether or not the patient would be controlled or uncontrolled.
    - To model using NLP, I combined and stemmed all summary text together and added it to each respective patient's row.
+   - I built a function to add average A1c of each patient as an additional column, and from this added a column to represent a patient's average control level.

 ### EDA: